aviranzerioniac/.dotfiles/README.md

 I have finally made a jump to qtile and seems like I'll be staying here for some time.
 I do have a barebones xfce install, which might need to be cleaned in the future.
 I was using either [Spacemacs](https://www.spacemacs.org) or [Doom](https://github.com/hlissner/doom-emacs) for quite some time.
+The emacs config has finally been worked on enough that it seems to work good enough for me, at least most of the times.
+Further
-Further changes will be focused on configuring my emacs configuration to the best possible config.
+changes will be focused on configuring my emacs configuration to the best possible config.

 ## Screenshots